Congress members warned of significant health data breach - WTOP News

 The FBI said it was aware of the incident and was assisting the investigation.

 A broker on an online crime forum claimed to have records on 170,000 DC Health Link customers and was offering them for sale for an unspecified amount.
 The broker claimed they were stolen Monday.
-The broker did not immediately respond to questions posed by The Associated Press on an encrypted chat site.
+Reached by The Associated Press on an encrypted chat site, the broker did no say whether the data had been purchased and said they could not provide additional data to back the claim.
+They said they were acting on behalf of the seller, who they identified as “thekilob.”

 “Oh my God,” the man said when informed the information was public.
 All 12 people listed work for the same company or are family members.

-In an email to all Senate email account holders, the sergeant at arms said it was informed that the stolen data included full names of the insured and family members but “no other Personally Identifiable Information.”
+In an email to all Senate email account holders, the sergeant at arms said it was informed that the stolen data included full names of the insured and family members.
+An email sent out by the office of the Chief Administrative Office of the House on behalf of House Speaker Kevin McCarthy and Minority Leader Hakeem Jeffries called the breach “egregious” and promised to provide updates.
+It urged members to use credit and identity theft monitoring resources.

 In an emailed statement, Rep. Joe Morelle of New York said House leadership was informed by Capitol Police that DC Health Link “suffered an extraordinarily large data breach of enrollee information” that posed a “great risk” to members, employees and their family members.
 “At this time the cause, size, and scope of the data breach impacting the DC Health Link still needs to be determined by the FBI,” Morelle said.